INTERESTED IN TRIALS RIDING?

 Observed trials competitions cater for riders of all abilities.
 In choosing what grade to ride at your first competition, it is best to decide what skill level you have, then start one grade lower.
 The aim is to have fun and finish with you and the bike in one piece!

-Introductory (or Intro) is the easiest grade.
+Clubman (Intro in Queensland until 2016) is the easiest grade.
 A typical section includes easy turns and very small obstacles like banks or small logs.
 Classic bikes often compete on an Introductory line.
 This video has samples of Intro sections and skills required.

-Clubman is the next grade, where a rider follows white arrows in a section.
+C grade (Clubman in Queensland until 2016) is the next grade, where a rider follows white arrows in a section.
 There will be tighter turns and slightly larger obstacles including turns on hills, small logs and rocky ground.
 Twin shock bikes and the better classic bikes are common in this grade.
 See this video for typical sections in this grade.

 B grade riders follow yellow arrows in a section.
 Typically B grade riders need to hop both wheels in order to line up for obstacles, and are often required to do floater turns.
 The obstacles become much larger, and the turns tighter.
 This video has examples of A & B sections.